stas-sultanov/azure-monitor-telemetry/doc/readme.md

 The list of well-known standard keys of tags can be found in [TelemetryTagKeys](/src/Code/TelemetryTagKeys.cs) class.

-The library provides special helper class [TelemetryTags](/src/Code/TelemetryTags.cs) to simplify work with collections and dictionaries of telemetry tags.
+The library provides a helper class [TelemetryTags](/src/Code/TelemetryTags.cs) to simplify work with tags.

 Tags can be applied in the following ways:
 - Via `Telemetry.Tags` property – Set during creation.